clement-destephen/clement-destephen.github.io/_posts/en/2022-09-01-harmonic-monochord.markdown

 ### Recordings

 Here are a few recordings exploring a combination of a "bass" harmonic used as a root note and various subsets of the harmonic series.
 For those recordings the string was tuned to the frequency of 128 Hz.
+The numbers preceeding the recordings represent the pair of harmonics used.
+For instance, 2-3 means harmonic #2 and harmonic #3.

 <p align="center">
     2-1 | 2-3 | 2-4 | 2-5 | 2-7 | 2-8 | 2-9 | 2-11 | 2-12 | 2-13 | 2-15 | 2-16